 Wembley Stadium

-The largest stadium in the United Kingdom and the second largest in Europe, Wembley Stadium is an iconic London landmark.
-Since the remodeled stadium opened in 2007, it has hosted major football matches like the annual FA Cup Final, the UEFA Champions League Finals, and the 2012 Olympic Games finals.
-It also serves as a venue for world-renowned musicians.
+As the largest stadium in the United Kingdom and the second largest in Europe, Wembley Stadium is one of London’s most well-known venues.
+Since its reopening in 2007, the stadium has hosted major football events, including the FA Cup Final, UEFA Champions League Finals, and the 2012 Olympic Games finals.
+In addition to its football heritage, Wembley is also a sought-after performance location for famous bands and artists.

 England's national stadium, Wembley Stadium has stood in its current form for nearly 20 years.
 It stands on the site of the original Wembley Stadium, recognizable for its white twin towers and forever associated with the 1966 World Cup Final—the last time England celebrated a World Cup win.